negrusti/keplr-bruteforce/README.md

 Copy settings.yaml.template file to settings.yaml

 In settings.yaml file you need to set up some variables.
-Set up Wallet name, Password, path to CRX file and 11(!) existing words
+Configure wallet name, password and 11 existing words

 ## Usage